 Contribution to ‘Perspective: Artist – The position of individual artists in the performing arts in Flanders’ (VTi Institute for the Performing Arts, Brussels) “None of the work that we discuss here is actually hidden, but its dullness and technicality make it prone to blend into the background and it’s only with some effort it can [...]

 Constant is a non-profit association, an interdisciplinary arts-lab working from Brussels since 1997.
 The artistic and activist practice of Constant is inspired by the way that technological infrastructures, data-exchange and software determine our daily life.

-This Thursday Constant will host the first Variable Loop after moving out from Variable in July!
-Variable Loop is an informal moment for everyone who would like to meet F/LOSS artists, taste their work or present own work, and engage in a discussion around it.
-Variable Loop was the name of a monthly open door moments at Variable, the ‘Free Libre Open Source Software (F/LOSS) Arts Lab’ that existed during three years in Schaerbeek.
-By continuing Variable Loop we create regular encounters for (…)
+F/LAT will host the next Post-Variable-Loop (aka.
+LOOP) in their brand new space on Thursday 9th October 2014.
+Post-Variable-Loop is an informal moment for everyone who would like to meet F/LOSS artists, taste their work or present own work, and engage in a discussion around it.
+If you’d like to present something, fill in a slot on the Variable wiki: http://variable.constantvzw.org/def… LOOP was the name of a monthly open door moments at Variable, the ‘Free Libre Open Source Software (…)

 Research and development of free software in collaboration with cultural institutions.

 OSP (Open Source Publishing) is an interdisciplinary and international design collective.
 OSP tests the possibilities and realities of doing design, illustration, cartography and typography using a wide range of Free, Libre and Open Source Software tools.